abxvn/source/packages/resolve/README.md

 yarn start
 ```

-If you have any other suggestions, you can even open new issues with `enhancement` label.
+If you have any other suggestions, you can even open new issues with `enhancement` and `feat/resolve` labels.

 -----